Redei reciprocity, governing fields, and negative Pell: Redei symbols

 \section{Redei symbols}

-In order to formulate R\'edei reciprocity, we will generalize the symbol $[d_1, d_2, m]$ in Definition \ref{def:redeisym} beyond the setting of dihedral fields $F$ containing $\Que(\sqrt{d_1},\sqrt{d_2})$ that are cyclic and unramified over $K=\Que(\sqrt{d_1d_2})$ and norms $m$ of ambiguous ideals $\gothm$ of $K$ with trivial Artin symbol in the genus field of $K$.
-As $d_1$ and $d_2$ encode quadratic fields, and $m$ is the norm of an ideal with ideal class in a group of exponent~2, it will not come as a surprise that the general R\'edei symbol takes its arguments in $\Que^*/{\Que^*}^2$, and that it is linear in each of the arguments.
+In order to obtain R\'edei reciprocity, we generalize the symbol $[d_1, d_2, m]$ in Definition \ref{def:redeisym} beyond the setting of dihedral fields $F$ containing $\Que(\sqrt{d_1},\sqrt{d_2})$ that are cyclic and unramified over $K=\Que(\sqrt{d_1d_2})$ and norms $m$ of ambiguous ideals $\gothm$ of $K$ with trivial Artin symbol in the genus field of $K$.
+As $d_1$ and $d_2$ encode quadratic fields, and $m$ is the norm of an ideal with ideal class in a subgroup of $C$ of exponent~2, the general R\'edei symbol $[a,b,c]$ naturally takes its arguments in the group $\Que^*/{\Que^*}^2$.
+It will be linear in each of its arguments.